 Seminar options at Community Regional Medical Center

 Once surgery has been scheduled by a patient‘s doctor, they’ll be invited to the hospital for a detailed pre-admission visit.
 This visit might also be completed over the phone.
 It’s helpful to make a list of current medications and bring it along.
 This visit may also involve chest X-rays, an electrocardiogram (EKG), blood tests and a urine analysis.
-Patients may also be asked to fill out insurance forms, provide the name and address of their emergency contact, and learn about their rights for an
+Patients may also be asked to fill out insurance forms, provide the name and address of their emergency contact, and learn about their rights for an advance directive

 – a patient’s written directions for care should they be unable to make healthcare decisions.